Lech Wałęsa: Political views

-Wałęsa and secret police conspiracy theory
+Secret police allegations

 Despite the 2000 ruling of a special lustration court affirming his innocence, for many years there have been allegations that Wałęsa was an informant of the Security Service of the Polish People's Republic (Służba Bezpieczeństwa or SB), the Communist security services, in his twenties.
 In his 2002 book titled The Polish Revolution: Solidarity, British historian Timothy Garton Ash writes that Wałęsa, while vehemently denying being a regular Security Service informer, admitted that he had "signed something" under interrogation in the 1970s.
 In 2008, a book written by historians Sławomir Cenckiewicz and Piotr Gontarczyk titled SB a Lech Wałęsa.
 Przyczynek do biografii (SB and Lech Wałęsa.
 Contribution to biography) purported to show that Wałęsa, codenamed Bolek, had been an operative for the security services from 1970 to 1976.

-The issue of Wałęsa's alleged collaboration with the communist regime resurfaced again in February 2016, when the Institute of National Remembrance seized materials from the widow of Czesław Kiszczak, former minister of the Minister of Interior, that were said to document Wałęsa's role as a spy for the security services.
+The issue of Wałęsa's alleged collaboration with the communist regime resurfaced again in February 2016, when the Institute of National Remembrance seized materials from the widow of Czesław Kiszczak, former minister of the Ministry of Interior, that were said to document Wałęsa's role as a spy for the security services.
 In 2017, a handwriting study ordered by the government-controlled Institute of National Remembrance (INR), stated that signatures on several documents from the 1970s belonged to Wałęsa.
 The exact nature of Wałęsa's relationship with Security Service continues to be a source of scholarly debate among historians.
 In 2018 INR Court Case against Wałęsa was dismissed, as the investigation concluded: "The reason for discontinuing the investigation was the finding that the above-mentioned act had not been committed," the release stated, which would indicate that Wałęsa could be innocent.
-The allegations remain controversial to this day, since both opponents and supporters of Wałęsa present evidence and arguments, which contradict each other.
+The allegations remain controversial to this day, since both opponents and supporters of Wałęsa present evidence and arguments that contradict each other.